bloominstituteoftechnology/Sorting/notes.md

 The number of operations within functions with a Big-O of `O(n^2)` would mean that, depending on the number of inputs, the number of operations grow exponentially.

+In the following function, we are looping through every element in the list, and then for every element looped through, we are looping through it again in order to print out all the possible combinations.
+Therefore, the Big-O would be `O(n) * O(n)` which is `O(n^2)`.

     animals = ['Duck', 'Jackal', 'Hippo', 'Aardvark', 'Cat', 'Flamingo', 'Iguana', 'Giraffe', 'Elephant', 'Bear']

     def printAnimalPairs():